 I've always been up for a challenge: Ongar's first female firefighter

-“Find your inner strength and never give up,” said Dita Kotoulova, Ongar’s newest on-call firefighter, who is determined to prove that if you have enough determination then you can achieve anything.
+“Find your inner strength and never give up,” said Dita Kotoulova, one of Ongar’s newest on-call firefighter, who is determined to prove that if you have enough determination then you can achieve anything.

 “About a year and a half ago I was thinking about what I wanted my future to look like, and there it was - firefighter,” she said.
 “My physical strength, my calm thinking during stressful situations, wanting to help others and my life experience - I thought it would be perfect.”